-I remember reading this real life story by a Pablo Valle once.
+I remember reading this real-life story by Pablo Valle once.
 He was in Japan taking English classes.
-Winter was fast approaching and as it happens during the change of seasons, many people were contracting cold and flu.
+Winter was fast approaching and as it happens during the change of seasons, many people were contracting colds and flu.
 On a cold morning, a Japanese student walked into his class with her mouth covered.
 She was wearing a surgical mask.
 Pablo thought, “Wow, people would go to extremes not to get sick in this country.”
 An hour later, during a short break, he approached her.

 “Why the mask?” he scoffed.
-“Are you so afraid of catching cold?”
+“Are you so afraid of catching a cold?”

 “Not quite,” she said.
-“In Japan you use it when you are under the weather & you don’t want other people to get sick.
+“In Japan, you use it when you are under the weather and you don’t want other people to get sick.
 It is the polite thing to do.”

 Personally, I like to classify stereotypes into positive and negative.
 They both are equally damaging though because when we form an opinion not based on facts but on a fixed set of ideas we have in our head, our own behavior undergoes a dramatic shift.
-Late into the evening, you see a few black youth with a loudly playing ghetto blaster in a park and you immediately worry for your own safety, for example.
+Late in the evening, you see a few black youths with a loud ghetto blaster in a park, and you immediately worry for your own safety, for example.
 They may be Harvard MBA students or even undercover police officers, but a stereotypical mind loses its sense of judgment and understanding.
 It jumps to a conclusion far too quickly.

 Positive ones instill a sense of fear and submission in you.
 When we meet someone with authority, wealth or status, we quickly conclude that this person must command our respect, for instance.
 That, somehow this person is better than I am and therefore, I must exercise submission.
 Or, we may assign a negative stereotype leading to fear, jealousy, hatred or envy.
 For example, we may think that the rich person must be bad, or the powerful politician must be a liar, or the man in robes must be a fanatic and so on.

-Not all Hindus are tolerant, nor all Muslims rigid; not all Catholics are staunch, nor all Jews orthodox.
-Not all rich are snobs, nor all poor kind; not all politicians are liars, nor all lawyers dishonest.
+Not all Hindus are tolerant, nor all Muslims rigid; not all Catholics are staunch, nor all Jews, orthodox.
+Not all the rich are snobs, nor all the poor, kind; not all politicians are liars, nor all lawyers dishonest.
 Unless you get to spend time with someone, or have the opportunity to observe them closely, any opinion you form about them is likely to be based on an assumption or some preconceived notion and not the actual reality.
 If you really think about it, no one gains anything by forming a negative stereotype.
 It only breeds hate and anger.

-An English passenger was traveling in the London Underground when a man of Arabic appearance got off the train leaving a bag behind.
+An English passenger was traveling on the London Underground when a man of Arabic appearance got off the train leaving a bag behind.
 Suspecting something fishy, this passenger grabbed the bag and chased the owner.
-Soon, catching up with him, he nervously thrust the bag in his hands.
+Soon, catching up with him, he nervously thrust the bag into his hands.